HF-2715

 Enforcement Authority

-The attorney general may bring an action on behalf of the state to enforce the chapter and may seek an injunction for violations.
-Prior to initiating a proceeding to obtain a civil penalty, the attorney general must notify the person in violation and give the person thirty calendar days to cure the violation.
-The cure period does not apply if a violation will cause imminent harm to a minor.
-No private right of action is created.
+Attorney general enforcement.
+The attorney general may bring an action on behalf of the state and may seek an injunction.
+Prior to initiating a proceeding to obtain a civil penalty, the attorney general must notify the person of the violation and give the person thirty calendar days to cure, unless the violation will cause imminent harm to a minor.
+No private right of action.

 Penalties